ibrahimjsalam/prog-season/README.md

-# Custom Program Season in Vue.js
+# Custom Program Season in Vue.js + Tailwindcss

 This project allows users to create a custom program season using a drag-and-drop interface in Vue.js.
 Users can easily drag subjects and drop them into a table to organize their program.